 Members of Chinese Olympic delegation arrive in Tokyo

-Lin Chaopan (C) of the Chinese men's gymnastics team arrives with members of Chinese Olympic delegation at the Narita airport in Tokyo, Japan, July 18, 2021.
-(Xinhua/Li Yibo)
+Lang Ping, head coach of Chinese women's volleyball team, arrives with members of Chinese Olympic delegation at the Narita airport in Tokyo, Japan, July 19, 2021.
+(Xinhua/Ding Ting)

 (Web editor: Xia Peiyao, Liang Jun)